BPHarris/.dotfiles/.github/README.md

 **Todo:**

 - Are Qt icons set correctly?
-- Helper script to check theme automatically (there are a lot of places that variables need to be changed).
+- Helper script to check the theme automatically (there are a lot of places where variables need to be changed).
-  - Can the Flatpak theming be automated?
+  - Can Flatpak theming be automated?

 ### Emoji Picker